COSC-499-W2025/capstone-project-team-9/docs/logs/team_logs/Weeklylog.md

 - **Refactoring awareness:** As more code becomes centralized, team members should review the new shared utilities (`common/constants.py`, `db_config.py`) before adding similar logic elsewhere.
 - **PR coordination:** Some PRs depended on others (e.g., #100 before #101).
 Better scheduling or labeling (e.g., *“merge after”* notes) will help maintain clarity in future sprints.
 - **Testing standardization:** Although coverage is strong, writing test cases with consistent naming and structure will make future maintenance easier.
 - **Documentation depth:** Continue improving inline docstrings and README notes for new tools like `cleanup_insights.py` to help onboard new contributors.
+- The refactoring broke a lot of code especially the database stuff.
 - Overall, collaboration this sprint was highly effective—communication was proactive, and merge conflicts were resolved quickly.

 ### **Peer Evaluations**